On Writing 1,000 Poems

 At the beginning of last year, 2016, I was lovesick.
 Very badly lovesick, and very unhealthily lovesick.

-Woman and story long vanished in the rear mirror, there are just two things to note here: One, I had rarely been struck by a relationship—a brief one at that—as hard as this one, but that was for my own choosing because I dug deep into the pain and took it all apart, to learn what I could (I turned almost suicidal, but it worked to a great degree).
+Woman and story long vanished in the rear mirror, there are only two things to note: One, I had rarely been struck by a relationship—a brief one at that—as hard as this one, but that was for my own choosing because I dug deep into the pain and took it all apart, to learn what I could (I turned almost suicidal, but it worked to a great degree).
 Two, it set off an urge to try something new, as so often, and that was to challenge myself as a writer, by entering a genre I had had nothing to do with, and by writing about a subject I had never written about.

 I started to write poetry, about love.